2024 Lebanon war: Background

+Start and prelude to invasion

 September 2024 escalation

 On 15 September, leaflets bearing an IDF logo were observed in southern Lebanon.
 They contained the text, "Hezbollah is firing from your area", urging residents to relocate north and to refrain from returning "until the war is over".
-The IDF said that they were distributed without senior authorisation and that the incident was being investigated.
+The IDF said that they were distributed without senior authorization and that the incident was being investigated.

 On 17 and 18 September, thousands of Hezbollah's handheld pagers and walkie-talkies exploded in a coordinated series of attacks.
 The explosions killed 42 people and injured at least 3,500, including civilians.
 Reuters reported that, according to an unnamed Hezbollah official, 1,500 Hezbollah fighters were taken out of action due to injuries, with many blinded or having lost their hands.
 Despite Israel denying involvement with the attack, unnamed Israeli sources told Reuters and other media that it was orchestrated by Israel's intelligence service (Mossad) and military.
 In response, Hezbollah, who described the attack as a possible declaration of war by Israel, launched a rocket attack on northern Israel a few days later.

 On 20 September, tensions further rose after Ibrahim Aqil was killed in an Israeli strike in Beirut, along with other senior commanders from the unit.

 People in southern Lebanon and Beirut received mobile phone calls and messages that told them to relocate.
 IDF spokesperson Daniel Hagari said in a video address, "We advise civilians from Lebanese villages located in and next to buildings and areas used by Hezbollah for military purposes, such as those used to store weapons, to immediately evacuate for their own safety".

 The IDF began a series of airstrikes on 23 September, killing over 800 and injuring more than 5,000 in the first week.

 On 27 September 2024, Hassan Nasrallah, the secretary-general of Hezbollah, and several other senior Hezbollah leaders, including Ali Karaki, commander of Hezbollah's southern front, were killed in an Israeli airstrike in Beirut.
 The strike took place while Hezbollah leaders were meeting at a headquarters located underground beneath residential buildings in Haret Hreik in the Dahieh suburb to the south of Beirut.

-Previous Israeli raids
+Previous Israeli oprtations

-On 1 October, the IDF revealed that its special forces had carried out more than 70 small covert raids into southern Lebanon since November 2023, but had not clashed with Hezbollah fighters during these raids.
+On 1 October, the IDF revealed that its special forces had carried out more than 70 small covert operations into southern Lebanon since November 2023, but had not clashed with Hezbollah fighters during these raids.
 The IDF said it had uncovered Hezbollah tunnels, weaponry, and invasion plans in villages near the border, including Ayta ash-Shaab, Mais al-Jabal and Kfar Kila.
 IDF Spokesman Daniel Hagari said they found Hezbollah plans to launch an attack similar to Hamas' 7 October attacks, which sparked the conflict.
 Hagari also mentioned that evidence from these operations, including videos and maps, would be presented to the international community.
 Hezbollah had not commented on his claims by the end of September.

 Hagari alleged that the group was preparing for an attack similar to the 7 October Hamas-led attack on Israel.